FBI at Russian oligarch’s home for ‘law enforcement’ action

-WASHINGTON (AP) — Federal agents conducted “law enforcement activity” on Tuesday at a Washington house owned by Russian oligarch Oleg Deripaska, a close ally of Russian President Vladimir Putin.
+WASHINGTON (AP) — Federal agents conducted “law enforcement activity” on Tuesday at a Washington mansion owned by Russian oligarch Oleg Deripaska, a close ally of Russian President Vladimir Putin.

 The agents were carrying out “court-authorized law enforcement activity,” an agency spokesperson said.
 Officials would not provide any additional information about the circumstances surrounding their presence or any information about potential investigations involving Deripaska.